Dreamweaver for Web Design?

 That’s right, I started during the time when these 3 were in their hay day.
 They were the top choices for building a professional, graphically beautiful website.
 If you weren’t building with Flash, you were a nobody.
 Now, no one will touch Flash for web design.
 Although, I did see some pretty amazing stuff built in Flash and 3D.
 I just really liked how you could save and export items from Photoshop or Fireworks and open it up in Dreamweaver.
 I got started during the time where tables were prominent.
 What a nightmare!

 I appreciate you taking the time to take a trip down memory lane with me.
 Typically, I don’t even crank open Dreamweaver anymore.
 I build sites out of WordPress.
-Occasionally I might have the job of editing an existing website built traditionally in html, but I still pop open Dreamweaver, make my edits, and re-upload the edited document, making the page live.
+Occasionally I might have the job of editing an existing website built traditionally in html, but I still pop open Dreamweaver for web design, make my edits, and re-upload the edited document, making the page live.
 What do you use to develop your websites?